-Licensees must have procedures in place to prevent patrons who are either self-excluded, or involuntarily excluded by Commission order, from not participating in gaming or sports betting, obtaining player club/card privileges related to gaming or sports betting, receiving promotional comps and participating in gaming or sports betting promotions, cashing personal checks, cashing any tickets at redemption kiosks or receiving any winnings as a result of participating in gaming or sports betting.
-If a licensee identifies an excluded patron participating in gaming or sports betting activities, the licensee must contact the Division's Gaming Enforcement section and, if applicable, prepare an unclaimed jackpot for any winnings or payouts.
+Licensees must have procedures in place to prevent excluded individuals from participating in gaming or sports betting, obtaining player club/card privileges related to gaming or sports betting, receiving promotional comps and participating in gaming or sports betting promotions, cashing personal checks, cashing any tickets at redemption kiosks or receiving any winnings as a result of participating in gaming or sports betting.
+If a licensee identifies an excluded individual participating in gaming or sports betting activities, the licensee must contact the Division's Gaming Enforcement section immediately and, if applicable, prepare an unclaimed jackpot for any winnings or payouts.